omonk/front-end-developer-task/README.md

 Using the assets here, style up the content to product a layout to sell the sunglasses.

+How you style it is up to you, but bear in mind it should fit with the Rapha brand.
+Show off your CSS and JS skills.

+**There are additional inline comments within `index.html`.**

 All the copy is in `index.html`

 There are a bunch of images to use within `img/`